-What is SPEAK OUT!® & The LOUD Crowd®?
+What is SPEAK OUT!?

 SPEAK OUT!® is a therapy regimen tailored to people with Parkinson’s disease to improve their voicing, and in turn, their swallowing.
 In this program, speech is transformed from an automatic function to an intentional task.
 SPEAK OUT!® is usually completed in 12 sessions spanning four to six weeks based on the needs of individual clients.
-After clients have participated in SPEAK OUT!®, they transition to the LOUD Crowd®.
-The LOUD Crowd® is the group therapy portion of the program and meets once weekly.
+After clients have participated in SPEAK OUT!®, they transition to the group therapy portion of the program and meets once weekly.
 The sessions provide maintenance for skills obtained during SPEAK OUT!® and are a source of camaraderie for the members.
 During their involvement in both individual and groups therapy, clients report improvement in their speaking, their ability to be heard, and their overall quality of life.

 When and where can I receive services?